 MATERIALS AND METHODS

-The south-eastern cooperative wildlife disease study incorporates X states generally in the southeast of the USA.
-Here we have used a data set including pathological diagnosis of the cause of death of 270 mesocarnivores from January 2019 to December 2022.
+The Southeastern Wildlife Disease Study study incorporates X states generally in the southeast of the USA.
+Here, we used a data set that included the cause of death of 270 mesocarnivores from January 2019 to December 2022.
 The raw data from SCWDS includes the variables state, county, area, coordinates, species, date, sex, age, weight, diagnosis.
 Additionally, the land cover data for each location was extracted from raster maps available from the National Land Cover Database (NLCD).
 Along with elevation data from the `elevatr` package and average temperature and precipitation values accessed from the PRISM database.
 Further variables calculated for each data point were distance to nearest hydrological feature and distance to the nearest other distemper case in the data.
 The hydrological maps were accessed from TIGRIS database.
 The R script for the data collection, cleaning and analysis is included at XXX.

-SCWDS diagnostics

 Cases of CDV infection were identified at necropsy by one or more of the following diagnostic features: CDV positive by fluorescent antibody testing (Fairchild et al. 1971) or immunohistochemistry (Palmer et al. 1990) and characteristic histopathology (including intranuclear and intracytoplasmic inclusions).
 Many of the animals submitted were found dead or were found moribund and were subsequently euthanized..

 Nucleic acid detection/sequencing/analysis

 A subset of 31 of the CDV positive necropsy cases had clinical samples taken, mostly brain, but also lung, liver, spleen, for viral RNA extraction.
 CDV RNA was extracted from necropsy samples with a commercially available extraction kit (RNeasy Mini Kit, Qiagen, Valencia, CA, USA) according to manufacturer’s instructions.
 Extracted RNA was stored at −80 °C. Primer pair to amplify approximately 1000bp region of H-gene were synthesized based on REF.
 A single step process was used for CDNA production and PCR amplification in this case using a commercially available master mix (SuperScript III Platinum One-Step RT-PCR kit, Invitrogen, Life Technologies, Grand Island, NY, USA).
-Two μL of extracted RNA per sample were run in 25 μL total volume reactions using 300 nM of each primer and one unit of RNAse inhibitor (RNAse Out, Invitrogen, Life Technologies, Grand Island, NY, USA) for RT-PCR.
+Two microliters of extracted RNA per sample were run in 25 μL total volume reactions using 300 nM of each primer and one unit of RNAse inhibitor (RNAse Out, Invitrogen, Life Technologies, Grand Island, NY, USA) for RT-PCR.
 Samples were amplified in a thermal cycler with a RT step at 50 °C for 30 min., activation step at 94 °C for 2 min., followed by 35 cycles of denaturation at 94 °C for 30 s., annealing at 60 °C for 1 min., and elongation at 72 °C for 3 min., with an additional elongation step at 72 °C for 10 min.
 The RT-PCR products were electrophoresed on a 2 % TAE agarose gel stained with SYBR Safe® and visualized.
 Products with a single band at ¬1000 bases were purified using QIaquick PCR purification kit (Affymetrix, Santa Clara, CA, USA).
 All products were capillary sequenced at the Eurofins Genomics, KY USA, using the same primers as in the PCR reactions.
 Chromatograms edited and assembled using Geneious© software.

 Further available H-gene sequences for the USA were downloaded from GenBank and aligned in Geneious with the study isolates using the MUSCLE algorithm.
 Geneious tree builder was then used with the Jukes-Cantor genetic distance model and the UPGMA method with 1000 bootstraps to generate a phylogenetic tree from this alignment.